Revan-Cool/Drone_Jammer/README.md

 # Drone Control OS

 ## Project Overview
-Drone Control OS is a desktop application built using Electron that allows users to control drones through a user-friendly interface.
+Drone Control OS is a desktop application built using Electron that allows users to control drones not gf through a user-friendly interface.
 The application facilitates functionalities such as logging in, disconnecting drones, controlling them, identifying owners, and mapping their locations.

 ## Installation
 1. **Clone or download the repository:**